 Pros

-- Varied loan amounts: Online lenders Upgrade and Upstart offer personal loans for business between $1,000 and $50,000.
-PNC Bank secured business loans start at $100,001, and TD Bank offers business loans of up to $1 million.
+- Varied loan amounts: Online lender Upgrade offers personal loans for business between $1,000 and $50,000, while Upstart offers personal loans up to $75,000 for business.
 SBA loan amounts can range from $500 to $5.5 million, depending on the loan program.

 - Some loan types have fast funding: Many personal loan lenders can process applications and send funds within days or the same day you apply.
 Some banks and credit unions also offer same-day funding for current customers.
 Fast funding, however, is not typically an attribute of SBA loans.